kiboschool/course-july-2023-onboarding/src/lessons/week-1/academic-ops.md

 # Frequently Asked Questions

 ### What do I need to complete before orientation?
+This onboarding course is a set of tasks and learning you are expected to complete before orientation.
+A checklist of tasks to complete is available [here]().

 ### When does class start?
 Orientation begins on Monday July 3 and class begins on Monday July 10.
 You may view the full academic calendar [here]().